Whatever else it does, biblical studies starts with the Bible.

 It has to do with bringing preconceptions into question and making judgments like historians.
-It has to do with looking closely at the text.
+It has to do with looking closely at the text again and again.

-But with this also comes the danger of paying so much attention to the individual trees that we lose sight of the forest.
-We risk increasing our knowledge of a small slice of the Bible at the cost of increasing unfamiliarity with other parts.
+There’s a risk of increasing knowledge of a small slice of the biblical literature at the cost of increasing unfamiliarity with other parts.

 1. To remind yourself that your Bible is Scripture.

 True, not all biblical scholars would claim membership in a particular faith community—especially one they see as relevant to their scholarship.

 2. To see things you won’t by reading only isolated passages.